FACT-Finder-Web-Components/documentation/markdown/en/overview-styling-elements.md

 It is important, that the style element possesses the property &quot;is&quot; with the value &quot;custom-style&quot;.

 ## Prevent Flash Of Unstyled Content (FOUC)
-In browsers that do not yet natively support Web Components you might encounter unappealing flashes of unstyled content on page load.
+In browsers that do not yet natively support FACT-Finder Web Components you might encounter unappealing flashes of unstyled content on page load.
 To prevent this we added a __remove unresolved attribute behavior__ to all elements with an visual component (e.g. ff-record-list, ff-asn and so on).
-Just annotate all Web Components that are shown on page load with the `[unresolved]` attribute.
+Just annotate all FACT-Finder Web Components that are shown on page load with the
+`[unresolved]` attribute.
 Furthermore, add the following CSS rule at the beginning of the page before the Web Components.